bradymholt/cron-expression-descriptor/RELEASING.md

 5. Create a Relese on GitHub
 6. Upload the .nupkg file as a release asset to GitHub

+### Pre-releases

+To publish a pre-release version, add a "-" suffix to the version, such as "1.0.1-alpha" or "2.18-beta".
+By default Nuget will not update to pre-release versions.

 ## Deploying the Demo site

 The [demo site](https://cronexpressiondescriptor.azurewebsites.net) is automatically deployed to the Azure App Service by a GitHub deployment hook configured in Azure.